top of page

 Restoration Day with Sutro Stewards

-Sutro Stewards is a non-profit organization that helps protect the beautiful nature of Sutro Forest.
-They run programs that help restore and protect Sutro’s native biodiversity and create and maintain trails so we all can enjoy and connect with nature.
-BAYCS partnered with them to hold an in-person workshop and volunteer session in early February where we worked as a community to help maintain this beautiful land.
+BAYCS joined the Sutro Stewards to help protect the beautiful nature of the Sutro Forest.
+The Sutro Stewards run programs to help restore and protect Sutro’s native biodiversity and create and maintain trails so we all can enjoy and connect with nature.
+We worked as a community to help maintain this beautiful land at the Sutro Native Plant Nursery in San Francisco.

 Winter Book Drive